gizur-ess-prabhat/jacc-dev/README.md

  * Copy hipache_config.json.template to hipache_config.json and edit the settings if necesary.

-If you already have docker, hipache and node installed then just do `npm install --production -g`
+If you already have docker, hipache and node installed then just do `sudo npm install --production -g`

 ## AWS EC2